Marcos says Indonesia has agreed to send Filipino death-row drug convict back to the Philippines

 “Mary Jane Veloso is coming home,” Marcos said in a statement.
 “Arrested in 2010 on drug trafficking charges and sentenced to death, Mary Jane’s case has been a long and difficult journey.”

-It was not immediately clear when Veloso would be transported to the Philippines, but Marcos said he looked forward to welcoming her home.
+It was not immediately clear when Veloso would be flown back to the Philippines, but Marcos said he looked forward to welcoming her home.

-In Jakarta, Indonesia, Evi Loliancy, the chief of Yogyakarta's female prison, told The Associated Press that there was still no request or order for Veloso's release.
+Indonesia's Ministry of Immigration and Correction said in a statement it was not aware of any agreement to release or transfer Veloso to the Philippines.

 The decision, Marcos said, “is a reflection of the depth our nation’s partnership with Indonesia — united in a shared commitment to justice and compassion."